Buffalo Thunder to serve as self-isolation site for New Mexico tribal members

 "Our goal is to prevent virus spread and reduce risk to tribal families by providing tribal members with potential illness, who are referred by DOH, a comfortable, safe place to stay," Talachy said in a statement.
 "Buffalo Thunder Resort is an ideal housing solution for this emergency situation."

+Sixteen people have died in New Mexico of COVID-19, the respiratory disease caused by the virus.
+State health officials said 865 people have tested positive.

+Two new cases were reported in Santa Fe County, bringing its total to 68.
+McKinley County added 15 cases for a total of 70.

-The announcement comes after the state said Tuesday it had identified clusters of COVID-19 cases at San Felipe and Zia pueblos.
-The state said 52 people have tested positive for the respiratory illness caused by the coronavirus at San Felipe Pueblo while 31 cases have been detected at Zia Pueblo.
+The state said Tuesday it had identified clusters of COVID-19 cases at San Felipe and Zia pueblos.
+Officials said 52 people had tested positive for the respiratory illness caused by the coronavirus at San Felipe Pueblo while 31 cases had been detected at Zia Pueblo.

-Talachy wrote that only two people are currently under temporary quarantine at the sprawling hotel in Pojoaque.
-Both are from San Felipe, he said.
+Talachy wrote that only two people — both from San Felipe — were under temporary quarantine at the sprawling hotel in Pojoaque.

 "Upon final approval for use of the facilities, the New Mexico Department of Health and the state Emergency Operations Center (EOC) will evaluate and direct low-risk tribal members who are awaiting test results or in need of quarantine services to Buffalo Thunder," according to a news release provided by Talachy.
 "The hotel is closed to the general public and is not accepting anyone else at this time."

 Pueblos and tribes across the state are taking a number of steps to try to prevent the spread of the potentially lethal disease.
-For example, in Pojoaque, which hasn't had any reported cases of COVID-19, the pueblo is prohibiting non-tribal members from going into tribal lands.
+For example, in Pojoaque, which hasn't had any reported cases of COVID-19, the pueblo is prohibiting nontribal members from going onto tribal lands.

-A Pojoaque Pueblo Native who requested anonymity said the tribe set up a roadblock for the first time Tuesday.
+A Pojoaque Pueblo member who requested anonymity said the tribe set up a roadblock for the first time Tuesday.

 "There's a police officer who lets people out but not in unless they're tribal members," the pueblo resident said.

-The Albuquerque Journal reported that Zia Pueblo Acting Gov. Floyd Toribio instituted a curfew from 8 p.m. to 5 a.m.
-Toribio also ordered residents to stay on tribal land unless they're essential workers or have a medical appointment, emergency or have to maintain a ranch, the newspaper reported.

-On the Navajo Nation, where 15 people have died and hundreds have been infected, the tribe is implementing a 57-hour curfew this weekend.
+On the Navajo Nation, where 15 people have died and hundreds have been infected, the tribe will implement a 57-hour curfew this weekend.

 “One death is way too many,” Navajo Nation President Jonathan Nez said Tuesday.
 “This is a public health emergency.”